 Cloudification is the conversion and/or migration of data and application programs in order to make use of cloud computing.

-The overall idea behind a multi cloud environment is that no single hosting provider can fill every niche or provide a solution to all the problems a business may encounter with their online presence.
+The overall idea behind a multi-cloud environment is that no single hosting provider can fill every niche or provide a solution to all the problems a business may encounter with its online presence.
 Different hosting companies have different specializations as well as varying degrees of support for the products they offer.

 By altering your application to use cloud computing, which is known as cloudification, you are able to utilize these different companies and take advantage of their specializations so your business can receive the benefits of each provider for the specific parts of your application or business.

-An additional benefit of having your data copied and located in multiple countries is allowing for easier compliance with regards to data storage laws in various countries, such as GDPR in Europe.
+An additional benefit of having your data copied and located in multiple countries is allowing for easier compliance with regard to data storage laws in various countries, such as GDPR in Europe.

 What is the Difference Between Multi Cloud and Hybrid Cloud?

-Often the term “multi cloud” and “hybrid-cloud” are used interchangeably.
+Often the terms multi cloud and hybrid-cloud are used interchangeably.
 These are, from a technical stand-point, two different ideas: